 List features people like Margaret MacVicar, Laura Mersini, and many moreWhile this isn't a list of all female physicists, it does answer the questions "Who are the most famous female physicists?" and "Who are the best female physicists?"

-Marie Skłodowska-Curie was a Polish and naturalized-French physicist and chemist who conducted pioneering research on radioactivity.
-She was the first woman to win a Nobel Prize, the first person and only woman to win twice, the only person to win twice in multiple sciences, and was part of the Curie family legacy of five Nobel Prizes.
+- Photo: Metaweb (FB) / Public domainMarie Skłodowska Curie ( KEWR-ee, French: [kyʁi], Polish: [kʲiˈri]; born Maria Salomea Skłodowska; 7 November 1867 – 4 July 1934) was a Polish and naturalized-French physicist and chemist who conducted pioneering research on radioactivity.
+She was the first woman to win a Nobel Prize, the first person and only woman to win the Nobel prize twice, and the only person to win the Nobel Prize in two different scientific fields.
+She was part of the Curie family legacy of five Nobel Prizes.
 She was also the first woman to become a professor at the University of Paris, and in 1995 became the first woman to be entombed on her own merits in the Panthéon in Paris.
-She was born Maria Salomea Skłodowska in Warsaw, in what was... more
+She was born in Warsaw, in what was... more

-Age: Dec. at 67 (1867-1934)
+- Age: Dec. at 66 (1867-1934)

-Sally Kristen Ride was an American physicist and astronaut.
-Born in Los Angeles, Ride joined NASA in 1978 and, at the age of 32, became the first American woman in space and still remains the youngest American astronaut to travel to space.
-After flying twice on the space shuttle Challenger, she left NASA in 1987.
-She worked for two years at Stanford University's Center for International Security and Arms Control, then the University of California, San Diego as a professor of physics, primarily researching nonlinear... more
+- Photo: Metaweb (FB) / Public domainSally Kristen Ride (May 26, 1951 – July 23, 2012) was an American astronaut and physicist.
+Born in Los Angeles, she joined NASA in 1978 and became the first American woman in space in 1983.
+Ride was the third woman in space overall, after USSR cosmonauts Valentina Tereshkova (1963) and Svetlana Savitskaya (1982).
+Ride remains the youngest American astronaut to have traveled to space, having done so at the age of 32.
+After flying twice on the Orbiter Challenger, she left NASA in 1987.
+Ride worked for two years at Stanford University's Center for International Security and Arms Control, then at the University of California, San Diego as a professor of physics, primarily researching nonlinear... more

-Age: Dec. at 61 (1951-2012)
+- Age: Dec. at 61 (1951-2012)

-Birthplace: Los Angeles, California, United States of America
+- Birthplace: Los Angeles, California, United States of America

-Birthplace: Hamburg, Germany
+- Birthplace: Hamburg, Germany

-Age: Dec. at 38 (1920-1958)
+- Age: Dec. at 37 (1920-1958)

-Birthplace: Notting Hill, London, United Kingdom
+- Birthplace: Notting Hill, London, United Kingdom